farissatyaw/farissatyaw/README.md

 ### About Me

 I am a tech entusiast and currently working on to become a software engineer.
-I have experience becoming both backend and frontend development, also a little bit of project manager.
+I have experience in becoming both backend and frontend development, also a little bit of project manager.

  - ⚔️ I'm Currently working on .NET Framework for REST API
  - 👨‍💻 Currently working as a Backend Developer Intern